-In connection with the substitution of the Series 2007A Credit Facilities for the 2007 Dexia Liquidity Agreement, the 2007 Series A Bonds are subject to a mandatory tender by the owners thereof for purchase on March 18, 2011 at a purchase price equal to 100 percent of the principal amount thereof plus accrued interest and unpaid interest thereon to, but not including, March 18, 2011, without premium.
-The Remarketing Agent will remarket the Series 2007A Bonds to investors effective March 18, 2011 pursuant to the Remarketing Agreement.
+In connection with the substitution of the liquidity facilities, the 2008 Series A Bonds are subject to a mandatory tender by the owners thereof for purchase on February 7, 2011 at a purchase price equal to 100 percent of the principal amount thereof plus accrued interest and unpaid interest thereon to, but not including, February 7, 2011, without premium.
+Each Remarketing Agent will remarket the Reoffered Bonds for which it is the Remarketing Agent to investors effective February 7, 2011 pursuant to the respective Remarketing Agreements.